dart-archive/www.dartlang.org/src/site/codelabs/ng2/3-inputnamebadge.markdown

   _event binding_ syntax.
   The expression to the right of the equals sign is a _template statement_.

+* The template statement refers to Angular's event object, `$event`, and conveys information about the raised event.

 * This template statement executes whenever an input event occurs on this element.

 * A template statement may reference functions or variables from the Dart component code.